Battlefield Earth (novel)

 Battlefield Earth: A Saga of the Year 3000 is a 1982 science fiction novel written by L. Ron Hubbard.
 Hubbard also composed an accompanying soundtrack to the book called Space Jazz.
-The book has often been considered in light of Hubbard's role as the founder of Scientology, though he denies that it bore any influence upon the novel.
-The church of Scientology reportedly compelled members to buy multiple copies of the book to ensure that it would be a bestseller.

-In 2000, the novel was adapted into a film starring John Travolta, which is popularly considered one of the worst films ever made.
+The book has often been considered in light of Hubbard's role as the founder of Scientology, though he denied that it bore any influence upon the novel.
+The Church of Scientology reportedly compelled members to buy multiple copies of the book to ensure that it would be a bestseller.
+In 2000, the novel was adapted into a film starring John Travolta, which is widely considered one of the worst films ever made.

 Setting

 In the year 3000 AD, the Psychlos, an alien race, have ruled Earth for a millennium.
 The Psychlos discovered a deep space probe (suggested to be Voyager 1) with directions and pictures mounted on it and the precious material, gold, which led them straight to Earth.

 Psychlos stand up to 9 ft tall and weigh up to 1000 lb.
 They originate from Psychlo, a planet with an atmosphere radically different from Earth, located in another universe with a distinct set of physical laws characterized by a lack of elements that are radioactive.
 Their "breathe-gas" explodes on contact with even trace amounts of radioactive material, such as uranium.
 The Psychlos have been the dominant species across multiple universes for at least 100,000 years.

 After one thousand years, humanity is an endangered species numbering fewer than 35,000 and reduced to tribes in isolated parts of the world while the Psychlos strip the planet of its mineral wealth.